Polymorphism in C++ and Rust: type erasure

 Notice:

-This is type erasure: hiding the concrete type behind a uniform interface while maintaining value semantics.
+That's type erasure: the concrete type is hidden behind a uniform interface, and callers use value semantics.

 Implementing type erasure